 London becomes easier to use after dark when you stop treating the city as one giant checklist.
 The crowds thin in some areas, the skyline payoff improves, and riverside movement starts to make more sense than daytime cross-city rushing.
 A good London night plan is not about covering everything.
 It is about choosing the version of London that fits the trip.

-South Bank for the cleanest first-night plan
+South Bank is the cleanest first-night plan

 Covent Garden and Soho for a denser evening rhythm